Our team is sometimes asked to prioritize the PC components to find the most optimal configuration.

 - GPU is used to build 3D-model in real-time.

-- In Artec Studio 11 the only limit is GPU memory of your card and technically there are no limitations in terms of object size (comparing to older versions of Artec Studio).
+- In Artec Studio 11 and 12 the only limit is GPU memory of your card and technically there are no limitations in terms of object size (comparing to older versions of Artec Studio).

 - RAM is used to store your data together with the intermediate calculation results.
 If amount of available RAM at your PC is not sufficient, then Artec Studio will move some calculations to swap file of your hard drive.